sakuniego/automatic-sarcasm-detection/README.md

 * bs4.FeatureNotFound: Couldn't find a tree builder with the features you requested: lxml...
   * Run: `pip install lxml` (in Terminal)

+## Things to Try
+* Take label descriptions (under desc heading) into consideration for a model

 ### Glossary
 **Doc2Vec**: method for turning chunks of text (whole documents or even sentences) into vectors that can be more easily processed by a machine learning model
 **sarcasm detection**: type of sentiment analysis, detecting sarcasm in given text